mattevs24/reyna/paper/paper.md

 rigour needed for scientific computation with a particular emphasis on clarity and minimal ramp-up time.

-The architecture of Reyna (Figure \autoref{fig:architecture}) is intentionally modular, reflecting the natural workflow of finite element methods.
+The architecture of Reyna (\autoref{fig:architecture}) is intentionally modular, reflecting the natural workflow of finite element methods.
 It consists of three modules: polymesher, geometry, and DGFEM.
-The polymesher module provides an interface for defining polygonal meshes, whether generated internally or supplied by custom methods, enabling flexible handling of general domains (see
-@Talischi:2012 for methodology and @Calloo:2025 for an early application in neutronics).
+The polymesher module provides an interface for defining polygonal meshes, whether generated internally or supplied by custom methods, enabling flexible handling of general domains (see @Talischi:2012 for methodology and @Calloo:2025 for an early application in neutronics).
 The geometry module builds on this mesh to compute the quantities required for discretisation (see @Dong:2020), while the DGFEM module assembles and solves the global system (see
 @Cangiani:2014 and @Cangiani:2016 for mathematical details).
-This separation of concerns makes the code easier to extend, for example, different meshing algorithms or geometry formulations can be swapped in without altering the rest of the pipeline.
+This separation of concerns makes the code easier to extend; for example, different meshing algorithms or geometry formulations can be swapped in without altering the rest of the pipeline.

 ![Architechture flow diagram of Reyna\label{fig:architechture}](../branding/architechture.png)